James4Ever0/notes/amdgpu, rocm and pytorch.md

 ---

-use directml instead. need windows.
+use directml (pytorch, tensorflow) instead. need windows.

 you need to set the shared graphical memory to a larger value.